Don Frye: Early life

 Frye was born of Irish and Scottish descent.
+As a child, Frye moved frequently due to his father's service in the Air Force.
+Frye has recounted being molested on three different occasions in his childhood, which he believes contributed to his lifelong anger problems and underage use of alcohol beginning in the fifth grade.
+He dabbled with multiple sports in his childhood including little league baseball, judo, and boxing, but initially disliked wrestling upon his first exposure.
+Frye describes fighting a sole amateur boxing match in the eighth grade, knocking his opponent down before getting his nose broken.
+He recounts that he quit the sport afterwards at his mother's insistence.

 He began wrestling at Buena High School in Sierra Vista, Arizona, then in college for Arizona State University in 1984, where he was trained by fellow future Ultimate Fighting Championship competitor, assistant wrestling coach Dan Severn.
-In 1987, he won the freestyle and Greco-Roman events during an Olympic qualifier.
+Frye recounts his collegiate wrestling career being interrupted by a shoulder injury, sustained after Frye crashed an ATV while intoxicated.
+In 1987, after returning from a yearlong recuperation, he won the freestyle and Greco-Roman events during an Olympic qualifier, but lost at the 1988 Olympic national trials.
 A year later, he transferred to Oklahoma State University–Stillwater, where his teammates included future colleague Randy Couture.

 After college, Frye trained in boxing for a year and a half and made his professional debut on August 28, 1989, in Phoenix, Arizona, scoring a first-round knockout over Luis Mora.
 After eight bouts over the next fourteen months he retired and became an emergency medical technician and a firefighter in Bisbee, Arizona.
 He boxed under the name J.R.
 Frye in several matches after being forced to change his name due to a contractual dispute.
 In his final boxing match, Frye lost via technical knockout to David Kilgour of Somis, California, at the Reseda Country Club in Reseda, Los Angeles on December 11, 1990, bringing his professional record to two wins, five losses and one draw.
 Frye also worked in a psychiatric ward but left that position after breaking a patient's arm while restraining him.
 During this time, he also took up judo and earned the rank of second dan black belt.